Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 KJV – beast, cattle.

-How would it be like to cohabit with a Brontosaurus?
+What would it be like to cohabit with a Brontosaurus?
 And it wasn’t anywhere near as large as Titanosaur weighing in at 70 tons and 39 meters long.
 While we’re on this subject, remember our animal-man comparative chart from Inventory of the Universe?
-Well, here’s a dinosaur-animal chart to draw your attention to the fact that the respiratory, muscular, heart, skeletal systems… that characterized those real monsters were far superior in complexity than animals we find today.
-Those powerhouse monsters would make mincemeat out of today’s supposedly advanced animals… as well as you and me.
+Well, here’s a dinosaur-animal chart to draw your attention to the fact that the respiratory, muscular, heart, skeletal systems, that characterized those real monsters were far superior in complexity compared to animals we find today.
+Those powerhouse monsters would make mincemeat out of today’s supposedly advanced animals, as well as you and me.

-Keep in mind, one of the key points of this creation recital is to prepare an environmentally friendly room for the arrival of the baby, everything is adapted to the toddler.
-Likewise, all the inanimate and animate planetary creation surroundings are designed, sized and structured for human size, strength, skills, and abilities.
+Keep in mind, one of the critical points of this creation recital is to prepare an environmentally friendly room for the arrival of the baby, everything adapts to the toddler.
+Likewise, all the inanimate and animate planetary creation surroundings are designed, sized, and structured for human size, strength, skills, and abilities.

 Humans can craft a pole and line, fishing rod, trawler, fishing vessel, whaler, and catch anything and everything.
 They can keep exotic fish in an aquarium and train dolphins and whales.
 We can cage budgerigars and parrots and train pigeons to carry messages and Cormorants to catch fish.
 Even the king of birds, the eagle, obeys human commands.
 Humankind can trap and kill panthers, train snakes, and play with tarantulas.
 Mind you; I wouldn’t; that’s beyond my limits!

 The variety of animals, their beauty, their skills, their survival instinct, their energy, their endurance, their physical qualities are multitudinous as we saw in Inventory of the Universe.
 As scientists explore the ocean depths, jungle gigantism, and mountain magnitudes, they never cease to be amazed by new species with life models more astounding in ingenuity than they could’ve imagined.